Cool Cucumber Salad

 “April 10: Planted two more beds of asparagus.Reverend Gilbert White, The Naturalist’s Journal

 April 15: Cucumbers swell.
 Tortoise sleeps on.
 Radishes are drawn.”

-This delicately pickled cucumber salad goes excellently with smoked salmon, the clear, fresh taste of the cucumber cutting through the richness of the salmon.
+This delicately pickled cucumber salad goes excellently with smoked salmon, the clear, fresh taste of the cucumber cutting through the richness of the salmon – it goes very well with a salmon mousse.
 It also picks up a rich, mayonnaisy vitello tonnato.